MnrBlue/Helo-World/README.md

 # Hello-World
 My first repository

-I am an aspiring programmer and I like learning new concepts.
+I am an aspiring programmer and I enjoy learning new concepts.